 - Around 69,968 people will call the Gympie region "home" by 2046, an increase of around 17,000 people from 2021. - The region will require around 7,100 new dwellings to be constructed by 2046. - The median age of residents is 48 years, compared to the Queensland State average of 38 years.
-The over 65 cohort represents 25.4 per cent of the population. - Single person households make up 27.3 per cent of household composition, compared to the Queensland State average of 24.7 per cent. - Housing affordability is becoming increasingly strained for the maintenance of rent and/or mortgage payments. - Rental vacancy rates are currently very low with the Real Estate Institute of Queensland's Residential Vacancy Report for the June Quarter 2022, identifying the vacancy rate at 0.3 per cent. - Short term accommodation, (Air BNB or similar) is not having a regional impact but can be significant in a localised context such as Rainbow Beach.
+The over 65 cohort represents 25.4 per cent of the population. - Single person households make up 27.3 per cent of household composition, compared to the Queensland State average of 24.7 per cent. - Housing affordability is becoming increasingly strained for the maintenance of rent and/or mortgage payments. - Rental vacancy rates remain very low with the Real Estate Institute of Queensland's Residential Vacancy Report for the June Quarter 2023, identifying the Gympie rental vacancy rate at 1.1 per cent, a slight improvement on the 0.3 per cent figure for the same quarter in 2022.
+In comparison the June quarter rental vacancy rates for adjoining LGS was Noosa 3.1 per cent Sunshine Coast 1.6 per cent and Fraser Coast at 1.1 per cent. - Short term accommodation, (Air BNB or similar) is not having a regional impact but can be significant in a localised context such as Rainbow Beach.